tra38/tra38.github.io/_posts/2024-07-18-disempowerment.md

 ### Group Renewals

 Groups do not persist indefinitely but are continuously renewed as present entities are replaced by future ones, and existing entities get modified by changes in the environment.
 Group renewal occurs both naturally (e.g., aging) and artificially (e.g., technological influence).
-Over time, even individual entities undergo significant changes, reflecting the dynamic nature of groups.[^4]
+Over time, even individual entities undergo significant changes, reflecting the dynamic nature of groups<sup id="fnref:4"><a href="#fn:4" rel="footnote">4</a></sup>.

 As an example of how individual entities change, consider how you were six months ago, how you are today, and how you will be six months from now.
 Those different versions of “you” vary significantly, so much so that it may be illusionary to claim they’re “merely” the same entity across time.
 Similarly, the Dr. Hartley before the creation of ATO and the Dr. Hartley who led the ATO are two very different people who merely share the same name and memories.